MakerGram/workshops/docs/tiny-ml-workshop/ActivitySense.md

 ``npm install -g edge-impulse-cli``
 You should now have the tools available in your PATH.

 For more details, check here https://docs.edgeimpulse.com/docs/edge-impulse-cli/cli-installation.

-### Steps 4.2: Connect the XIAO to the Edgeimpulse project we created
+### Steps 4.2: Connect the XIAO to the Edge Impulse project we created

 We need to connect the XIAO board to a specific project.
-For that, follow th steps after installig the edge impulse CLI
+For that, follow th steps after installing the edge impulse CLI

 Enter the command ``edge-impulse-data-forwarder`` CLI to start the data forwarder and provide the information.
 It's similar to below image

 ![](../tiny-ml-workshop/img/sense/cliconnnect.png)
  1. Run command ``edge-impulse-data-forwarder``
  2. Enter edge impulse account email account
  3. Enter edge impulse account password
  4. Select project from the list.

 After selecting the project, we need to describe the data as below.

 ![](../tiny-ml-workshop/img/sense/cliconnnect2.png)
  1. Name the sensor values as ```accX,accY,accZ```

-That's all, then open the Edge impulse project page, you can seee the device connected there.
+That's all, then open the Edge impulse project page, you can see the device connected there.

 ### Step 4.3 Start collecting Data.

 ![](../tiny-ml-workshop/img/sense/conenctedDevice.png)

 After following the step 4.2, we can see the device connected to the edge impulse and we can see it's listed as above image.

 ![](../tiny-ml-workshop/img/sense/dataCollection.png)

-Choose **Data Aquisition** option and provide the **lable** of data we are collecting and click start **"Start Sampling"**, For this project we are collecting data for **Standing** , **Sitting** and **Walking** activites for simplicity.
+Choose **Data Acquisition** option and provide the **label** of data we are collecting and click start **"Start Sampling"**, For this project we are collecting data for **Standing** , **Sitting** and **Walking** activities for simplicity.
 Try to collect as much data as possible.

  You can see that label is Jump so I need to record jump data from the sensor parameters.